AdobeDocs/dynamic-media-developer-resources.en/guidelines.md

 |Filename, path, user-input, parameter-values|`monospaced`|
 |Code, command line|```Code Block```|

-### Screen Shots
+### Screenshots

-Screen shots are to be used judiciously and only when a textual description is insufficient.
+Screenshots are to be used judiciously and only when a textual description is insufficient.

-Markers or other annotations in screenshots (like red frames, arrows or text) should not be used.
-This way the screenshots are easier to re-use or replicate in localized versions of the documentation.
+Markers or other annotations in screenshots (like red frames, arrows, or text) should not be used.
+The reason is because screenshots are easier to reuse or replicate in localized versions of the documentation.

 ### Version-Specific References